-As we know, 18Gbps HDMI 2.0 cable can transmit up to 4K 60Hz HDR video content and all popular audio formats available today, while with the development of hardware, content and video decoding (H.266).The bandwidth limitations of HDMI 2.0 cables can’t meet higher resolution and refresh rate content any more, so the new generation HDMI 2.1 cable becomes more and more popular.
+As we know, 18Gbps HDMI 2.0 cable can transmit up to 4K 60Hz HDR video content and all popular audio formats available today, while with the development of hardware, content and video decoding (H.266).The bandwidth limitations of HDMI 2.0 cables can’t meet higher resolution and refresh rate content any more, so the new generation HDMI 2.1 cable will become more and more popular.

 Opposite to fiber optical audio splitter, Toslink optical switcher allow you to access multiple source devices (such as you have one TV, one Blu-ray player, one Apple TV), to one audio receiver with fiber optic input port, and control it through buttons or IR remote control.
 Because of the similiar appreance, optical splitter is often purchased incorrectly.

 If you have multiple sound receivers and don’t want any one of them is sitting idle.
 A simple solution allows them to work simultaneously is digital optical audio splitter, which is is also referred to fiber optic splitter or SPDIF toslink splitter.

 If you need more HDMI 2.0 ports and extract audio from source devices to your audio receiver simultaneously, the best solution is HDMI 2.0 switch with audio output, which can simply be considered as the combination of HDMI 2.0 audio extractor and HDMI 2.0 switcher.

 HDMI audio extractor splitter is a perfect solution to extract audio channel from HDMI signal, and output to your soundbar or other audio receiver, if your monitor or TV has no available audio output, and you want to hook the audio into a sound system for better performance.